Table of Contents:

-If you got lost or need assistance, some apps have emergency features that can notify several of your friends if you’re in a dangerous situation.
-For example, if you’re feeling scared, you injured yourself, or you can’t find your way back, you can tap a button on an app to send a message to a contact.
+If you got lost or need assistance, some apps have features that notify your emergency contacts.
+For example, if you’re feeling scared, you’re injured or you can’t find your way back, you can tap a button on an app to send a message to a contact.
 Along with keeping you safe, your app can help you keep track of your route and can tell you how many calories you’ve burned.

 Best Night Running Safety Gear

 When we mention night running lights to take with you on your workout, we aren’t referring to lanterns or having to run only in places with light poles.
 Panther Vision manufactures a collection of light solutions that help you take on your night exercises.
-From our hands-free Powercaps™ and Lightspecs™ to our Button Lamp™ and Flateye™ flashlights, you will find that our uncommon solutions for common problems are accessible and functional.
+From our hands-free POWERCAP® hats and beanies and LIGHTSPECS® to our BUTTON LAMPS™ and FLATEYE™ flashlights, you will find our uncommon solutions for common problems are accessible and functional.

-If you’re thinking of what to wear running at night, Panther Vision has you covered with our line of Powercaps™.
-Both the baseball caps and beanies deliver hands-free, LED lighting to help you jump over sticks, dodge potholes and be seen by oncoming traffic.
-As the sun begins to set and the moon gives you a bit of light for your run, slip on a Powercap™ to shine a light on your unclear strides ahead.
-Not only do our patented designs have LED lights but they also are made of reflective material to increase the safety of you and others.
+If you’re thinking of what to wear running at night, Panther Vision has you covered with our line of POWERCAP® hats and beanies.
+Both the baseball caps and beanies deliver hands-free LED lighting to help you jump over sticks, dodge potholes and be seen by oncoming traffic.
+As the sun begins to set and the moon gives you a bit of light for your run, slip on a POWERCAP® to shine a light on your unclear strides ahead.
+Our patented designs have LED lights, and they are made of reflective material to increase the safety of you and others.

 The LED lights we use in our caps are more than safety lights for runners at night.
 You can implement our beanies or hats into daily life or for things such as hiking, camping, automobile maintenance and much more.
 Panther Vision LED lighted caps have lithium coin cell batteries and are functional for when you’re in need of light but don’t want to hold anything.